 This is a great preschool project.
 Little kids get sight and hearing lessons through these sound jars by guessing what kind of sounds different objects will make in glass jars.
 It's a simple and fun project sure to keep little ones entertained!

 40. Tin Can Music Makers

 Get the whole family involved in making and then playing music with these music makers.
+These tin can music makers are shakers filled with rice or other dried foods that make fun noises.
 Instructions are found at Learning 4 Kids.